 The Remedy Rx: Quit smoking ASAP; see your doctor for help.
 (It's never too late: Even people who quit smoking between the ages of 65 to 69 can add one to four years to their lives, the Cleveland Clinic says.)
 And if you don't smoke, this is not a golden-years habit you want to pick up.

 A 2017 study at the University of Warwick found that workers with desk jobs had bigger waists and a higher risk of heart disease than those with more active jobs.
 What's more, workers' bad (LDL) cholesterol increased and good (HDL) cholesterol decreased with each hour beyond five hours of sitting a day.

 The Remedy Rx: If you work a desk job, converting to a treadmill desk might be a bit hardcore, but you should stand and move around as much as possible during the day.

 According to research published in the journal Circulation, men with a family history of heart disease had nearly a 50 percent increased risk of developing cardiovascular problems.
 The National Institutes of Health calls that family history a primary risk for heart disease.
 Are you doomed?
 No. But it's all the more reason to prioritize heart health.

-Recommendation: Make sure your doctor knows about your family history and ask if any additional screening tests would be a good idea.
+The Remedy Rx: Make sure your doctor knows about your family history and ask if any additional screening tests would be a good idea.
 "Your family medical history is a key, but complex, risk factor for heart disease," said Dr. Pradeep Natarajan, a cardiologist with Massachusetts General Hospital, in Harvard Men's Health Watch.
 "The risk factor will always be there, but the longer you live without developing heart disease with healthy behaviors, the smaller its effect."

 Eating Ultra-Processed Food